Inflation Alternative via the Gravitational Field of a Singularity

-In this work we explore an alternative way to resolve the horizon problem by assuming that the observable universe has been emitted from the ergosphere of a negative mass Kerr-like solution of the Einstein field equations,\footnote{Negative mass regions are commonplace in exact solutions of General relativity, and can be argued to be physically meaningful.
-See e.g. \cite{Chardin:1996qs} for a motivation.} and all content of the universe travels at approximately the same group velocity close to the speed of light along a radial geodesic parallel to the Kerr spin axis.
-The naked singularity in this setting is hidden from view because the universe is opaque at early times.
+In this work we explore an alternative way to resolve the horizon problem by assuming that the observable universe has been emitted from the vicinity of a negative mass ring singularity in a Kerr-like solution of the Einstein field equations,\footnote{Negative mass regions are commonplace in exact solutions of General Relativity, and can be argued to be physically meaningful.
+See e.g.\ \cite{Chardin:1996qs} for a motivation.} and all content of the universe travels at approximately the same group velocity close to the speed of light along a radial geodesic parallel to the Kerr spin axis.
 The relative motion with respect to the singularity manifests itself locally on the geodesic in terms of an effective cosmological scale factor with specific contraction and expansion properties solving the horizon problem.

 Subsequently, introducing a static flow of gravitating radiation, with energy density parametrically smaller than the mass of the singularity, we show that a leading order perturbative correction to the metric tensor leads to the same asymptotic late conformal time scaling of the effective scale factor as expected in a Friedmann–Lemaître–Robertson–Walker (FLRW) radiation dominated universe.
 The transition to a matter dominated universe could then be made in a conventional formalism, without invoking a singularity in the far past.